-CommonBond‘s borrowers save an average of $24,046 on their student loan refinances and can benefit from a high refinance maximum of up to $500,000.
+CommonBond‘s borrowers save an average of $24,046 by refinancing student loans and can benefit from a high refinance maximum of up to $500,000.

 The average credit score is 750 and your loan may be eligible for forbearance if you hit economic hardship in the future.

 CommonBond’s fixed and variable rate loans are serviced by Firstmark Services and they offer private student loans and federal Parent PLUS loans.
 For all loans, you can choose between a variable rate, fixed rate, or a hybrid rate which starts off as fixed and becomes a variable rate after five years.